Hacker0x01/docs.hackerone.com/docs/programs/audit-logs.md

 ---

 <div class="betanote" markdown="1">
 <b>Note:</b> This feature is currently in beta.
-Contact miju@hackerone.com if you'd like to be included in the beta.
+Please send comments and questions to feedback@hackerone.com.
 </div>

 Audit logs enable you to view all changes and actions done on your program so that you can review critical changes, find suspect actions, and investigate incidents for your program on HackerOne.
 Each log includes these details: